The Red Flags of a Bad Therapist: How to Spot an Unsuitable Therapist Before It’s Too Late

 Not every therapist is right for you.
 And some, unfortunately, are not qualified to help at all.

 If you feel drained, judged, or unheard, it’s okay to walk away.
+Here are my guidelines for choosing a trauma informed therapist.

 A good therapist: